fernando-mc/redmondpython.com/content/day_one_lesson.md

 `my_name = "Jessica"`

-Projects develop naming conventions: multi-word variable names may use underscores (like `magic_number`), or "camel case" (like `amountOfFlour`).
-The most important thing is to be consistent within a project, because it makes the code more readable.
+Projects develop naming conventions, so multi-word identifiers may use underscores (like `magic_number`), or "camel case" (like `amountOfFlour`).
+The most important thing is to **be consistent** within a project, because it makes the code more readable.

 ### Strings

 So far we've seen two data types: *integers* and *floats*.
-Another useful data type is a *string*, which is just what Python calls a bunch of characters (like numbers, letters, whitespace, and punctuation) put together.
-Strings are indicated by being surrounded by quotes:
+Another useful data type is a *string*, which is just what Python calls a bunch of characters (like numbers, letters, whitespace, and punctuation) put together between quotation marks:

 `"Hello"`